ducquando/learn-swift/README.md

 Once you have done all of steps, you are ready to code in Swift, which is printing "Hello, World!" to the console as suggested by the tradition.

-<sup>1</sup> For more instruction on installing and running Xcode, please visit [Apple Developer: Swift Overview](https://developer.apple.com/documentation/xcode).
+<sup>1</sup> For more instruction on installing and running Xcode, please visit [Apple Developer: Xcode](https://developer.apple.com/documentation/xcode).

 ## 3. The Basics
 ### 3.1.
 Hello, world!